rafaelurben/tamtour-livestreaming/README.md

 # tamtour-livestreaming

 This is a tool used to control and display overlay animations in OBS Studio from a web browser.
-It is used for the [TamTour Trophy](https://tamtour.ch).
+It is used for the [TamTour Trophy Live Streams](https://youtube.com/@tamtour_trophy).

 ## Repo content